 Vasco published his book on #NoEstimates.
-Besides being a widely discussed topic (like on Twitter) with many people saying nonsense; Vasco’s talk was both amusing and enlightening.
+Besides being a widely discussed topic (like on Twitter) with many people saying nonsense, Vasco’s talk was amusing and enlightening.
 His book is on my reading list.
-FYI also Yves (Hanoulle) @YvesHanoulle facilitated a discussion on #NoEstimates topic at ACB (Agile Consortium Belgium)
+FYI also Yves (Hanoulle) @YvesHanoulle facilitated a discussion on the #NoEstimates topic at ACB (Agile Consortium Belgium)

 Product development is an experiment (by Jim Benson)

-One of my favorite talks.
-I am a huge advocate of approach any product/service/software development as an experiment (hence my interest in Lean UX, Lean Startup, Discovery Kanban).
-Build / measure / learn is the basic cycle for any product development.
-Moreover Jim explained that creative product development is a team sport: a collaborative approach.
+It’s one of my favourite talks.
+I am a massive advocate of approaching any product/service/software development as an experiment (hence my interest in Lean UX, Lean Startup, Discovery Kanban).
+Build/measure/learn is the basic cycle for any product development.
+Moreover, Jim explained that creative product development is a team sport: a collaborative approach.

 Taking Back Agile (by Tim Ottinger @tottinge)

-Great closing by Tim about going back to the root values and principles of agile.
+Great closing by Tim about going back to agile’s root values and principles.

 Panel discussions and possibilities to talk with the experts were also happening.